 When I was in Cusco, the Inca Capital of Peru, I was looking for some fun things to do that didn’t involve taking a tour or getting up at 6 am in the morning.
 While roaming the streets of this ancient city, I found a little sign just one street away from the main Plaza de Armas.
-The sign lured me into the Chocolate Museum in Cusco.
+The sign lured me into the Chocomuseo Cusco: a Chocolate Museum in Cusco.
 I had a delicious afternoon and I also learned a thing or two about chocolate.
 Are you traveling to Peru and look for fun entertainment while in Cusco?
-The Cusco Chocolate Museum might be right for you too!
+The Chocomuseo Cusco might be right for you too!

 Read more: Interesting Inca Sites around Cusco Peru.

 Chocomuseo Cusco Peru

 When I travel, I love to roam around museums.
 Read more on my decision guide for the museums in Florence.
 But the Cusco Chocolate Museum is unlike any museum I ever been to before.
 In fact, I am not even sure if it’s a real museum.

 Yes, I learned a lot about cacao beans, sustainable cacao growth and the history of making chocolate.
 But the chocolate museum in Cusco felt more like a big shop with a lot of information.
 And how could they not?
 They sell the most delicious Peruvian chocolate while informing you about this healthy treat!
 If you decide to visit only 1 of the Cusco museums, please have some fun and make it the Chocomuseo in Cusco!

 What to see and do at the Chocolate Museum in Cusco?

 The Cusco chocolate museum is very informal and you do not have to walk around with your hands on your back and there are no glass cages to look at like in other Cusco museums.
 The museum is situated in an old colonial building on the second floor right in the centre of Cusco.